 In the future, zoning can be reviewed, land may change ownership, natural events such as floods or tornadoes can alter landscape conditions, populations may increase or decrease, and localities may have more or less money to spend on roads, land acquisition and conservation easements.
 Thus, it will be important to update maps and data along the way.

-The following chart provides a checklist of possible actions to forestall potential or unforeseen risks to natural assets.
+The chart of risks and associated actions provides a checklist of possible actions to forestall potential or unforeseen risks to natural assets.
 For each threat to an asset ask, "How can we change our plans to better protect it?"